Rishabh-1999/MusicPlayer-Android/README.md

 # MusicPlayer_In_Android

-Music Player in Android using JAVA.
+Music Player for Android using JAVA.

 Pre-requisites
 --------------